 Following is one example service flow:

-1. One day, Suji living in OldCity decides to visit her parents in FarCity.
-She picks up her smartphone and leaves home.

-2. As the bus which Suji takes leaves, she starts to watch a streaming video.
-Her smartphone is connected to the HomeNetwork.

-3. As the bus approaches FarCity, the connection to HomeNetwork is lost.
-Her smartphone cannot detect any signal from HomeNetwork, but can detect NeighborNetwork.
-Her smartphone tries to access the NeighborNetwork.

-4. Because Suji is not a subscriber of NeighborNetwork and there is no disaster, NeighborNetwork refuses to provide service to Suji’s smartphone.
-Suji’s smartphone camps on the NeighborNetwork in limited service state.

-5. In the Evening, Suji takes a train to NearCity.
-As Suji’s smartphone can detect signals from the HomeNetwork, the connectivity service is now provided through the HomeNetwork.

-6. Disaster impacts some radio access network equipment of HomeNetwork installed in OldCity.
+1. While Suji moves from OldCity to NearCity, disaster impacts some radio access network equipment of HomeNetwork installed in OldCity.
 The information regarding the impacted area and the impacted network is distributed, directly between the networks or indirectly by the authorities.
-Based on this information, the NeighborNetwork and the HomeNetwork can update policies regarding whether to serve other network’s UE and when and where.
+Based on this information, the NeighborNetwork can verify whether a UE of HomeNetwork is located in area where it need to serve.

-7. As the train pass through a tunnel in NearCity, the Suji’s smartphone temporarily loses connection to the HomeNetwork but can detect signals of NeighborNetwork.
-It starts to access to NeighborNetwork.
+2. As the train enters a tunnel in NearCity, the Suji’s smartphone temporarily goes out of coverage of HomeNetwork but is located within coverage of NeighborNetwork.
+It starts to registration procedure to NeighborNetwork.

-8. The NeighborNetwork checks whether the HomeNetwork in the NearCity is impacted due to disaster, and if so, additionally it check information on the time period and the location of the impacted area.
-Because NearCity is not impacted area, the NeighborNetwork refuses to provide any connectivity service to Suji’s smartphone.
+3. The NeighborNetwork checks whether the HomeNetwork in the NearCity is impacted due to disaster, and if so, additionally it checks information on the time period and the location of the impacted area.
+Because NearCity is not within impacted area, the NeighborNetwork refuses to provide any connectivity service to Suji’s smartphone.

-9. At the same time, James also travels to NearCity and his smartphone starts access to NeighborNetwork.
-Because the UE is from a foreign country, the NeighborNetwork decides to provide connectivity service.

-10. Within a country K, a lot of people move between NearCity and OldCity.
+4. Within a country K, a lot of people move between NearCity and OldCity.
 Thus, the number of individual access attempt by the subscribers of HomeNetwork is huge and cause a lot of signaling exchange when each UE crosses boundaries of OldCity which is hit by disaster and NearCity which is not.
 Thus, NeighborNetwork broadcast information regarding when and where UEs of other network can access it.